 The littlest things really do make the biggest difference.

-They were just a few words.
-But I couldn’t contain the feelings or the tears.
+They were just a few words, but I couldn’t contain the feelings or tears.
 It was one of the most overwhelming experiences I’ve had.
-And it was so simple.
-But so important.
-That was 8 years ago and it still impacts me to this day.
+And it was so simple but so important.
+That was eight years ago, and it still impacts me to this day.

 You don’t have to be a guru to care about someone.
 All you have to do is truly care, listen, and love.
 A few words of support can go an extremely long way.